GildedPleb/eslint-config-current-thing/README.md

 1. Somebody will game the system to get a billion weekly downloads.
 1. Because NPM naively calculates the download count, once a config makes it into the `current-thing` it will never and can never leave (Until we up the download count minimum or check in nodes modules, etc.)
 1. We are moments away from AI linting code way better than ESLint.
+Mere moments!

 ## Why is this a good idea?